Resources

-NIHR Guidance to involving public members
+NIHR Guidance to involving public members (including guidance on reimbursing public members)

-Additional resources for communities and public members
+For communities and public members

 Find opportunities to get involved in research: View Opportunities – People in Research